Float shape

 Developing a Safety Culture in Aged Care Through Training

 The problem gets worse as the population ages.
 Aged care services are seeing a surge of new clients as more and more Australians reach retirement age.
-As a result, their services are in high demand, but their supply is not keeping up.
+As a result, their services are in high demand, but supply is not keeping up.

 Everyone in Australia feels the effects of the current staffing crisis in the healthcare sector.
-Here are some ways that training in quality and safety in elderly care can help fix that problem.
+Here are some ways that training in quality of service and safety in elderly care can help fix that problem.
 Continue reading to learn more.

 Why Is Aged Care So Important?